BYUCS452F2019/talktime/server/README.md

 Check out http://www.postgresqltutorial.com/psql-commands/ for some practical commands you can use in the PostgreSQL shell.

 You will also need to export an environment variable called `DATABASE_URL` so that Flask can connect to the database.
-Run the following command:
+Run the following commands:

+`export DATABASE_URL="postgres://localhost/talktime"`
-`export DATABASE_URL="postgresql://localhost/talktime`
+`export FLASK_APP=app.py`

 Next you will need to tell Flask to populate your database with the models.